intel/virtual-storage-manager/INSTALL.md

 There are a few cases where you may expect to uninstall VSM, e.g, you expect to reinstall it with different configurations, you feel VSM doesn't work as you expected.
 You could take below steps to do the removal:

 1. Go to the VSM folder where you start the installation procedure.
-2. Make sure the `hostrc` file is there, and the ip addresses for controller node and agent nodes are correctly set.
+2. Make sure the `installrc` file is there, and the ip addresses for controller node and agent nodes are correctly set.
 Normally, if you correctly installed VSM, you should have already correctly set the file.
 3. Execute below command:

 	>   ./uninstall.sh